MikoGD/death-from-below/README.md

 exclude folders.

 ## Note
+There are existing solutions but this was made for learning and personal purposes.

 I name projects that reference League of Legends.
 The name "Death From Below" comes from the champion Pyke's ultimate name.